-As of publishing this post, over 140,000 people have died because of Covid19 since the emergence of the pandemic late last year.
+As of publishing this post, over 130,000 people have died because of Covid19.
 It is a disturbing number.
 The virus has overwhelmed health services and dominated headlines.
-But tuberculosis (TB), according to the annual TB report, claimed around 73,000 lives in 2019 alone and continues to be one of India’s biggest public health challenges.
+But tuberculosis (TB), according to news reports, claimed 80,000 lives in 2019 and continues to be one of India’s biggest public health challenges.

 Earlier, the government of India announced an ambitious target to end TB by 2025.
 There was a reason for singling out this infection.
 About a third of global deaths due to TB are in India.
 According to reports, about 2.4 million people with TB were reported in India in 2019 and 2.64 million were estimated to have the disease in 2019.
 TB is a challenging disease to fight against.
 Physicians say that the bacterium that causes TB can stay dormant in a person for an indefinite period and can activate at any time, which can cause the patient to manifest symptoms.

-As of 2018, in India, over 50% of the estimated 2.69 million people who have TB and walk into clinics seeking care from the formal and informal private sector healthcare system.
-This means often the accuracy of diagnosis, treatment regimen or adherence to treatment is unknown and the cost burden of the treatment is borne by them.
+As of 2018, in India, over 50% of the estimated 2.64 million people who have TB and walk into clinics seeking care do not go through the public healthcare system.
+This means the accuracy of diagnosis, estimation of caseload or adherence to treatment is unknown.
 This is another point where patients can’t be tracked for care.
-According to research by public health professionals, TB treatment in the private sector is at times fraught with challenges.
-In a few cases, in private care, the physicians may not follow standard protocol and a lack of structure can possibly cause an absence of supervision, which leads to patients stopping treatment prematurely.
+According to research by public health professionals, TB treatment in the private sector is fraught with challenges.
+In private care, the physicians may not follow standard protocol and a lack of structure can cause an absence of supervision, which leads to patients stopping treatment prematurely.

-Those patients who take the public healthcare system are prescribed medication and get treatment support.
-The NTEP has enabled a call centre service that patients can use to discuss treatment and ask questions to healthcare professionals.
-However, during treatment, India loses another clutch of patients.
+Those patients who take the public healthcare system are prescribed medication.
+The government has enabled a call centre service that patients can use to discuss treatment and ask questions to healthcare professionals.
+During treatment, India loses another clutch of patients.
 In public health, this is called, “loss to follow up” or LFU.
 This increases the risk of the patient developing drug resistance and spreading the infection to others.

 The role AI can play